Introduction to Modernization and Migration Management (M3)

 What is the M3 Playbook?

-The Playbook is guidance and tools to help agencies plan for and navigate a transition.
+The Playbook consists of guidance and tools to help agencies plan for and navigate transitions.
 It was developed based on feedback from over 100 Government and industry experts, reflects best practices and lessons learned from prior migrations and is updated annually.

 70+ Activities: Descriptions for how to apply the M3 framework, including detailed activity steps, inputs, outputs, lessons learned, and stakeholders involved.